bomminisivaprasad/android-doc/Create the Hello World app.md

                 jcenter()
             }
         }
-Look for the build.gradle(Module:app) file.
+3.Look for the **build.gradle(Module:app)** file.

-In addition to the project-level build.gradle file, each module has a build.gradle file of its own, which allows you to configure build settings for each specific module (the HelloWorld app has only one module).
+In addition to the project-level ```build.gradle``` file, each module has a ```build.gradle``` file of its own, which allows you to configure build settings for each specific module (the HelloWorld app has only one module).
 Configuring these build settings allows you to provide custom packaging options, such as additional build types and product flavors.
-You can also override settings in the AndroidManifest.xml file or the top-level build.gradle file.
+You can also override settings in the ```AndroidManifest.xml``` file or the top-level ```build.gradle file.```

-This file is most often the file to edit when changing app-level configurations, such as declaring dependencies in the dependencies section.
+This file is most often the file to edit when changing app-level configurations, such as declaring dependencies in the ```dependencies``` section.
 You can declare a library dependency using one of several different dependency configurations.
 Each dependency configuration provides Gradle different instructions about how to use the library.
-For example, the statement implementation fileTree(dir: 'libs', include: ['*.jar']) adds a dependency of all ".jar" files inside the libs directory.
+For example, the statement ```implementation fileTree(dir: 'libs', include: ['*.jar'])``` adds a dependency of all ".jar" files inside the libs directory.

-The following is the build.gradle(Module:app) file for the HelloWorld app:
+The following is the **build.gradle(Module:app)** file for the HelloWorld app:

         apply plugin: 'com.android.application'